- Beginningyour Search

 The reality is you'll never have 100 percent certainty in your decision, so you need to be comfortable with uncertainty.
 Are there better apartments out there?
 Will the next person put an application in?
 Assess demand, trust your instincts, make a decision, and be happy.
 No regrets!

-If you're working with a broker, be upfront about what you liked and didn't like.
-If you don't give clear guidance, your broker can't find other apartments that match your feedback.
-If you've been clear about your needs, and you've seen ten or more apartments with the same broker, something's not working.
+If you're working with an agent, be upfront about what you liked and didn't like.
+If you don't give clear guidance, your agent can't find other apartments that match your feedback.
+If you've been clear about your needs, and you've seen ten or more apartments with the same agent, something's not working.
 Either that or your expectations are out of line.
-It will probably be time to find a new broker and adjust your expectations.
+It will probably be time to find a new agent and adjust your expectations.

 Once you've seen some apartments available, be ready to adjust your expectations, especially if you're new to NYC apartments.